EKarton/On-Transit-App/Frontend/Android App/README.md

 # On Transit App - Android App

 ### Description
-The Android app is used to help users understand which bus / train the user is on, and dispatch alerts when their stop is nearby.
-The goal of this app is to prevent users from missing their bus / train stop.
+The Android app is used to help users understand which bus the user is on, and dispatch alerts when their stop is nearby.
+The goal of this app is to prevent users from missing their bus stop.

 ### Table of Contents
 - Overview